 A fireplace chimney inspector can send a camera up and down the chimney to verify that the joints are still solid so that water cannot get in between the bricks or liner pieces.
+This is called a Level 2 inspection.
 Cracks or gaps between the joints can allow a burning ember to get inside of the chimney structure, which could cause a chimney fire.
 This can smolder for hours before anyone notices.

 They can also check for creosote buildup, which can be dangerous and could cause a chimney fire.
 Creosote is a byproduct of wood burning and is typically found in the soot when burning wood.
 This soot can leave creosote deposits on the chimney liner.

-If the chimney is found to be in need of repair, there are more modern ways than a total $20,000 rebuild.
-Companies can line the wood fireplace chimney with a steel liner that is much less expensive than rebuilding.
-Costs for this run about $1,200.
+If the chimney is found to be in need of repair, there are more modern ways than a total $30,000+ rebuild.
+Companies can line the wood fireplace chimney with a steel liner that is much less expensive than rebuilding for a cost around $15,000.